sparsh-ai/recohut/01-foundations/language/python/README.md

 # Python

-Python is a high-level, general-purpose programming language.

-## Basics

-### Fundamentals

 A strong understanding of Python syntax, data types, operators, and control structures is essential.
+Data engineering using Python only gets better, and here is a list of points if you are beginning to think otherwise.

+1. The role of a data engineer involves working with different types of data formats.
+For such cases, Python is best suited.
+Its standard library supports easy handling of .csv files, one of the most common data file formats.
+2. A data engineer is often required to use APIs to retrieve data from databases.
+The data in such cases is usually stored in JSON (JavaScript Object Notation) format, and Python has a library named JSON-JSON to handle such type of data.
+3. The responsibility of a data engineer is not only to obtain data from different sources but also to process it.
+One of the most popular data process engines is Apache Spark which works with Python DataFrames and even offers an API, PySpark, to build scalable big data projects.
+4. Data engineering tools use Directed Acyclic Graphs like Apache Airflow, Apache NiFi, etc. DAGs are nothing but Python codes used for specifying tasks.
+Thus, learning Python will help data engineers use these tools efficiently.
+5. Luigi!
+No, not the Mario character by Nintendo; we are referring to the Python module that is widely considered a fantastic tool for data engineering.
+6. Apart from all the points mentioned above, it is common knowledge that Python is easy to learn and is free to use for the masses.
+An active community of developers strongly supports it.

-Some key concepts under Basic Python that data engineers should be familiar :
+Some key concepts under Basic Python that data engineers should be familiar:

 1. Variables and Data Types: Data engineers should know how to create and manipulate variables of different data types such as integers, floats, strings, and Booleans.
 2. Control Structures: Control structures such as if-else statements, loops, and functions are essential for writing efficient and reusable code.